 During testing, Molly's fared especially well in its overall simplicity and ease of use.
-The included scoop and design of the bag were small and straightforward and the lightweight shape and size make it easy to store and use.
-We could even see it being convenient to grab and carry while shopping since it's not a huge, heavy jug like other options.
+The included scoop and design of the bag were small and straightforward, and the lightweight shape and size make it easy to store and use.
+We could even see it being convenient to grab and carry while shopping because it's not a huge, heavy jug like other options.
 We were also pleased with the scent because it left items smelling clean, but without added fragrance.
 Clothes felt nice and soft after washing, too.
-When it came to stain-fighting, it performed just okay, so we're also suggesting that you use it alongside your favorite stain removal method.
-Though, It's hard to beat the convenience and small footprint it leaves, both in your laundry room and sustainably speaking.
+When it came to stain-fighting, it performed just okay, so we're also suggesting that you use it alongside your favorite stain-removal method.
+It's hard to beat the convenience and small footprint it leaves, both in your laundry room and sustainably speaking.

 Price at time of publish: $15

 Type: Powder | Size: 80.25 ounces | Number of Loads: 70 | Scent: Unscented

 A little goes a long way